Skip to main content

 Working with Single Select Fields

-Note: the display format - Dropdown vs. Radio Buttons - is only applicable to the Edit Record window.
-Both settings look the same in Grid View, appearing as a dropdown in Inline Edit mode.
+Note: The display format is only applicable in the Edit Record window.
+In Grid View, Single Select fields always appears as dropdown in Inline Edit mode.

 Dropdown vs. Radio Buttons:

-• Use Icon with Text for values representing progressive stages (e.g. New, In Process, On Hold) in a process.
+• Icon with Text: Useful for processes with progressive stages (e.g., New, In Process, On Hold).

 Check out quick articles on Setting Default Field Values and Adding Help Text to fields.
 Note: Default values are used often in Single Select fields.